 4. Glue those tiles!

-The most popular glue in the mosaic industry is Weldbond.
-Whatever glue you choose, make sure it's waterproof, weatherproof and that it dries clear.
-Why is weatherproof important?
+- The most popular glues in the mosaic industry are Weldbond and e6000.
+Whatever glue you choose, make sure it's waterproof, weatherproof and that it dries clear if necessary.
+Why is weatherproof important for outdoor projects?
 Because adhesives that are not weatherproof (and many aren't) will expand and contract with weather changes, causing your tiles to pop off!

 5. Time to grout: At least 24-hours after glue has dried.

-Sanded grout - We sell Glass Pro grout, which is a very fine sanded grout made specifically for stained glass mosaics.
-Most artwork has relatively small spaces between the tiles, and finely sanded grout can fit right in and look nice & clean when it dries!
-Some sanded grout is very coarse, which isn't recommended for mosaics, so be careful when buying sanded grout that isn't designed for glass mosaics.
+- Sanded grout - Some sanded grout is very coarse, which isn't recommended for mosaics.
+It's for filling much larger spaces & could look rough when it dries.
+The kind of grout at Mosaic Tile Mania is a very fine sanded grout designed specifically for stained glass mosaics.
+Most artwork has relatively small spaces between the tiles, and finely sanded grout can fit right in and look nice & clean when it dries.